AaltoML/t-SVGP/README.md

 The repository has the following folder structure:

 * `scr` contains the source code
-* `demos` contains scripts to reproduce some of the experiments presented in the paper
+* `notebooks` contains scripts to reproduce some of the experiments presented in the paper
 * `docs` contains documentation in the form of notebooks and an api reference.
 * `tests` contains unit and integration tests for the source code